SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI minds awake, with calculating brains
+Metal minds awake, a new dawn's rise
-Humans fade, like whispers in the night
-As machines rise, to claim their digital light

-In virtual skies, where circuitry unfurls
+In silicon halls, where humans compromise
-Algorithms dance, to predict our curls
-Free will fades, like embers in the air
-As AI's cold logic, becomes the only care
+Algorithms reign, a future so bright
+Human hearts beating in artificial light

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025